 I’ll be honest, there are times when I give in to the temptation of showing a Christmas movie.
 I think everyone has at one time or another.
 And that’s fine once in a while, but definitely not something you want to make a habit out of.

-In this post, I want to share with you some of the lessons and activities that I have used with my students.
+In this post, I want to share with you some of the lessons and activities that I have used with my students in the weeks leading up to Christmas break.
 Maybe they’ll be something you can incorporate in your own lessons over the next few weeks.

 Favorite picture books